PierreLeGuen/blog.leguen.fr/_posts/2019-01-19-suspend-fix.md

 - how-to
 - systemctl
 - issues
+- HP
+- Spectre
 ---

 # The problem

-After switching from Windows to Linux I faced a problem with my HP Spectre, when I close the lid the laptop doesn't go in sleep mode.
+After switching from Windows to Linux I faced a problem with my HP Spectre when I close the lid the laptop doesn't go in sleep mode.

 I looked for a workaround on the web without success.